c9pr3/go-supervise/README.md

 You may delete a service sub-directory (e.g. ~/services/srv1) while `go-supervise` is running.
 It will detect the deletion and shut down the service.

 For now, `go-supervise` uses [etcd](https://github.com/coreos/etcd) to save known services, because later on
->- It should be possible to add a service in etcd database and let `go-supervise` start it up on the correct server.
+>- It should be possible to add a service in etcd database and let `go-supervise` starts it up on the correct server.
 >- It should be possible to remove a service in etcd database and let `go-supervise` shut it down.

-etcd is expected to run on **127.0.0.1:2379**, which is default.
+etcd is expected on **127.0.0.1:2379**, which is default.
 Later on `go-supervise` will have a configuration file.

 ## documentation
 Not existent yet, Sorry :-)